Karudhoru/Diabetes-Prediction-Models/README.md

 - Developed two predictive models: **Logistic Regression** and **Decision Tree**.

 ### **3. Model Evaluation**
-- Evaluated the models based on accuracy, precision, recall, and F1 score.
+- Evaluated the models based on accuracy, precision.
 - Compared the performance of the models to identify the most reliable one for diabetes prediction.

 ---